geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In heavenly beauty shines the Sylph confest,
 And thus his lips the astonish'd maid addrest.

-" Fear not, Maria! — Since by chance reveal'd 680
+Fear not, Maria! — Since by chance reveal'd 680
-" The truth from thee which yet I wish'd conceaPd;
+The truth from thee which yet I wish'd conceaPd;

 3f4 THE RESTORATION. book vr.

-" A wondrous tale Aurelio shall declare,
+A wondrous tale Aurelio shall declare,

-" And why constrain'd a human form to bear.
+And why constrain'd a human form to bear.

-" Not ours alone to float on painted wing,
+Not ours alone to float on painted wing,

-" And drink the fragrant incense of the spring;
+And drink the fragrant incense of the spring;

-" Nor yet our sole employ to guide on high
+Nor yet our sole employ to guide on high

-" The radiant orbs that gem the evening sky,
+The radiant orbs that gem the evening sky,

-" In vacant air the mimic suns to form,
+In vacant air the mimic suns to form,

-" Ride the bright sun-beam, or the rapid storm.
+Ride the bright sun-beam, or the rapid storm.

-" Our gentler ministry, with soft controul, 690
+Our gentler ministry, with soft controul, 690

-" In virtue's path directs the female soul;
+In virtue's path directs the female soul;

-" Unseen, we whisper in the ear of youth,
+Unseen, we whisper in the ear of youth,

-" The golden rules of honour, wisdom, truth —
+The golden rules of honour, wisdom, truth —

-" Thus softly steals at eve the dewy shower, \
+Thus softly steals at eve the dewy shower, \

 tl The sunburnt fields reveal its balmy power V

-" In many a glistening herb, and fragrant flower.
+In many a glistening herb, and fragrant flower.
 3

-" Two lovely infants drew a kindred birth —
+Two lovely infants drew a kindred birth —
-" With me a Sylph descended to the earth;
+With me a Sylph descended to the earth;
-" In opening youth each shew'd a form divine,
+In opening youth each shew'd a form divine,
-" His charge Elvira, Evelina mine.
+His charge Elvira, Evelina mine.
 700

-" Ceruleo long had striven, with fruitless art,
+Ceruleo long had striven, with fruitless art,
-" In virtue's paths to lead his pupil's heart,
+In virtue's paths to lead his pupil's heart,
-" For ever varying, her inconstant mind
+For ever varying, her inconstant mind
-" Nor friendship fix'd, nor promises could bind;
+Nor friendship fix'd, nor promises could bind;

 aooK vi.
 THE RESTORATION.
 275

-" With every charm that wins the heart to love,
+With every charm that wins the heart to love,

-" A youth had woo'd the maid, nor vainly strove •
+A youth had woo'd the maid, nor vainly strove •

-" In evil hour a wealthier rival came,
+In evil hour a wealthier rival came,

-" He sought, he won — forgot her former flame —
+He sought, he won — forgot her former flame —

-" Tlie Sylph incens'd, withdrew his guardian power,
+Tlie Sylph incens'd, withdrew his guardian power,

-" Nor shed his blessing on their nuptial hour.
+Nor shed his blessing on their nuptial hour.
 710

-u ' How long,' he cried, ' shall this capricious race " Our labour baffle, and our care disgrace?
+u ' How long,' he cried, ' shall this capricious race Our labour baffle, and our care disgrace?
-" Vainly we strive their wanderings to restrain,
+Vainly we strive their wanderings to restrain,
-" The sex is all inconstant, false, and vain.'
+The sex is all inconstant, false, and vain.'

-" ' Oh pause,' I cried; ' though one thy bosom vex,
-" Waste not thy fury on the guiltless sex!
+' Oh pause,' I cried; ' though one thy bosom vex, Waste not thy fury on the guiltless sex!
 11 How many a female name, from age to age,
-" Has history blazon'd on her brightest page,
+Has history blazon'd on her brightest page,
-&lt;' For virtues Sylphs can scarcely hope to gain,
-" And constancy we emulate in vain!'
+&lt;' For virtues Sylphs can scarcely hope to gain, And constancy we emulate in vain!'
 720

-" ' Fruitless my toil' — the angry Sylph replied
+' Fruitless my toil' — the angry Sylph replied
-" In harsher terms, and storied truth denied,
+In harsher terms, and storied truth denied,
-" He challeng'd me a mortal maid to shew,
+He challeng'd me a mortal maid to shew,
-" Despising wealth and power, to love and merit true.
+Despising wealth and power, to love and merit true.
 T 2

 276 THE RESTORATION. -book vi.

-" His word I took in Evelina's name,
+His word I took in Evelina's name,
-" And pledg'd her to redeem her sex's fame,
+And pledg'd her to redeem her sex's fame,
-" For she was all that claims our fondest care,
+For she was all that claims our fondest care,
-" Like thee was virtuous, and almost as fair!
+Like thee was virtuous, and almost as fair!
-" And should she fail, I vow'd no more to view
+And should she fail, I vow'd no more to view
-" Yon starry regions of ethereal blue, 730
+Yon starry regions of ethereal blue, 730

-" A mortal form to bear, till came the time,
+A mortal form to bear, till came the time,
-" When three fair nymphs, in youth and beauty's prime, " Should scorn a monarch and despise his throne,
+When three fair nymphs, in youth and beauty's prime, Should scorn a monarch and despise his throne,
-" And death and fate defy, for love alone.
+And death and fate defy, for love alone.

-" I will uot tell, to slow disease a prey,
+I will uot tell, to slow disease a prey,
-" How long I watch'd my pupil's charms decay,
+How long I watch'd my pupil's charms decay,
-" And as she lay upon her early bier,
+And as she lay upon her early bier,
-" In human semblance dropp'd the frequent tear;
+In human semblance dropp'd the frequent tear;
-" For the stern Sylph, when Evelina died,
+For the stern Sylph, when Evelina died,
-" Still claim'd the proof her early fate denied: 740
+Still claim'd the proof her early fate denied: 740

-" How often hope revived her fading fire,
+How often hope revived her fading fire,
-" Which glow'd awhile, yet blaz'd but to expire;
+Which glow'd awhile, yet blaz'd but to expire;
-" As wandering in the gloom, a flash of light
+As wandering in the gloom, a flash of light
-" Gives tenfold darkness to surrounding night.
+Gives tenfold darkness to surrounding night.
-" At length I knew thee — could I fail to prove
+At length I knew thee — could I fail to prove
-" The fondest transports of a mortal's love,.
+The fondest transports of a mortal's love,.

 book vx.
 THE RESTORATION.
 277

-" With all that deeper tenderness refined,
+With all that deeper tenderness refined,

-" That fits the nature of the ethereal mind?
+That fits the nature of the ethereal mind?

-" But when I found thy love was sought in vain,
+But when I found thy love was sought in vain,

-" By him whose mandate awes this vast domain, 750
+By him whose mandate awes this vast domain, 750

-" I hail'd with rapture pleasure's dawning ray,
+I hail'd with rapture pleasure's dawning ray,

-" The happy prelude to her cloudless day.
+The happy prelude to her cloudless day.

-" The rest thou know'st — no longer fate denies,
+The rest thou know'st — no longer fate denies,

-" I soar triumphant to my native skies."
+I soar triumphant to my native skies."

-" And wilt thou leave me," sigh'd the weeping fair,
+And wilt thou leave me,sigh'd the weeping fair,
-" In this dark realm of anguish and despair?"
+In this dark realm of anguish and despair?"

-" Leave thee!"
-Aurelio cried, " bereft of thee,
+Leave thee!Aurelio cried, bereft of thee,
-" The realms of light would boast no charms for me!
+The realms of light would boast no charms for me!
-" I call thee hence, a Sylph's pure joys to share
+I call thee hence, a Sylph's pure joys to share
-" In those bright fields of empyrean air."
-760
+In those bright fields of empyrean air.760

-" Stay!" said the king, in whom Aurelio's tale
+Stay!said the king, in whom Aurelio's tale
 Wak'd a faint hope again to claim the Veil,
-" Dar'st thou, a Sylph, and hence my mortal foe^
+Dar'st thou, a Sylph, and hence my mortal foe^
-" Thus venture thro' the hostile realms below,
+Thus venture thro' the hostile realms below,
-" E'en in my presence dare to own the offence,
+E'en in my presence dare to own the offence,
-" And hope to pass unmark'd, unpunish'd hence?— -
+And hope to pass unmark'd, unpunish'd hence?— -

 T .0